hexdump/dotfiles/macOS-config/README.md

 - `Accent color` is set to yellow, my favorite color.
 - `Automatically hide and show the menu bar` is checked: I think my mac looks cleaner this way.
-- `Show scroll bars` set to `When scrolling`: having the scrollbar while you're not scrolling seems redundant to me, and looks ugly on my `Terminal` windows.
+- `Show scroll bars` set to `When scrolling`: having the scrollbar while you're not scrolling seems redundant to me.
 - `Click in the scroll bar to` set to `Jump to the spot that's clicked`: I personally think this makes more sense than the alternative.
 - `Ask to keep changes when closing documents` is checked.
 - `Close windows when quitting an app` is checked!
 I hate when I reopen an application and I have a ton of old windows pop up that I have to close.